TomJamesGray/prob-book/README.md

 * Change over to use numpy arrays so you can do vector like calculations
 * Implement plotting of functions and probability distributions
 * Web client?
+* Error handling when incorrect number of arguments supplied to function